 The minimum age for riders of motorbikes over 50cc was raised from 16 to 17 from 16 December 1972.

-Crash helmets were made compulsory.
+Safety helmets were made compulsory for moped and motorcycle riders.
 The top speed for mopeds was set at 30mph.

 Computerised driving licences were issued from 1 March 1973, with green paper licences replacing the old-style red booklets.
 A full licence was still only valid for 3 years.

 Candidates no longer have to demonstrate arm signals in the driving test from May 1975.